-The AquaCalc Pro Main Menu is the primary screen for navigation within the AquaCalc.
-The second line in this screen, displays the number of sections that have been used out of the total of thirty that are available, below which is the Gage ID or Section Identifier (GID) for the current section.
+The AquaCalc Pro Plus Main Menu is the primary screen for navigation within the AquaCalc.
+Below the menu items is is the Section Identifier (SID) for the current active section along with the Number of Verticals and the observed discharge (Q).